kkito/proxyhub/README.md

 # proxyhub

-a hub for lots of proxy
+a http proxy as a hub for lots of proxy

+if you have lots of proxies ,config all in config file and start, it will choose the best way

 depends on